-Even if we establish infringement of our or our licensors' intellectual property, the court may decide not to grant an injunction against further infringing activity and instead award only monetary damages, which may or may not be an adequate remedy.
-Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
+Even if we establish infringement of our or our licensors' intellectual property, the remedies may be insufficient.
+For example, the court may decide not to grant an injunction against further infringing activity and instead award only monetary damages, which may or may not be an adequate remedy.
+Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure in the course of litigation.
 In addition, there could be public announcements of the results of hearings, motions, or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, the price of our common stock could be substantially adversely affected.
+Litigation, interference, derivation, or other proceedings involving our or our licensors' patents may result in a decision adverse to our interests and, even if we are successful, may result in substantial costs and distract our management and other employees.
+Any failure to obtain or maintain patent protection with respect to our product candidates and other technologies, including as a result of such proceedings, could have a material adverse effect on our business, financial condition, results of operations, and prospects.